Awnder/kmeans_compression/README.md

 ## Notes
 - This is a lossy compression algorithm, meaning some image quality is sacrificed for reduced file size.
 - The script includes a demonstration of the original and compressed images using matplotlib.

+## Attributions
+- Thanks to Professor Tallman who provided the system argument logic and plotting